mhmdAljefri/mhmdaljefri.dev/content/blog/type-checking-with-javascript-and-vscode.md

 drfat: false
 ---

-# Type checking with only JavaScript and VS code

 Static type checkers like Flow and TypeScript identify certain types of problems before you even run your code.
 They can also improve developer workflow by adding features like auto-completion.
 For this reason, we recommend using Flow or TypeScript instead of PropTypes for larger code bases.
 [React Doc](https://reactjs.org/docs/static-type-checking.html)

 TypeScript is Great it's give you a lot of features over JavaScript, but in some situations, it can be exhausting. it’s not that easy to migrate a team from JavaScript to TypeScript especially when they’re not expert enough on TypeScript.
 But can we get the benefits of TypeScript with only JavaScript?
 Yes, we can.